Thomas HOWARD

 The tomb of Mary Fitzalan and Margaret Audley has a fine display of heraldic quarterings and the two effigies are shown in their robes of state.
 They rest their heads and feet on emblems connected with their Houses.
 It would seem that at some former period there were columns which supported a canopy over the tomb which must have rendered it highly magnificent.
 There is a large space between the effigies and it has been suggested that this was reserved for Norfolk's third wife or himself, or even Mary Queen of Scots.

-Norfolk's second marriage was to another heiress, Margaret daughter of Thomas Lord Audley of Walden (north Yorkshire?)
-She also died young and was buried at St. John the Baptist's church at Norwich.
+Norfolk's second wife was buried at St. John the Baptist's church at Norwich.
 Whether, and if so, when her remains were reinterred at Framlingham is uncertain.
 In 1842 this vault was opened and found to be empty but for a skull and some ashes.
 Tradition has it that the inhabitants of the town hid some of their valuables in the tomb during the rebellion of 1745 and swept it clean.
 It thus remains a mystery as to what the contents were.
 It would seem more probable that Margaret's body would have been reburied at Arundel in preference to Framlingham by this time.
-Margaret's children by her marriage to Norfolk were two boys and two girls.

 to Bios Page